Tutorial, part 1: Starting from scratch¶

 qemu-system-x86_64This starts the QEMU emulator with the i440FX host PCI bridge and PIIX3 PCI to ISA bridge.

--bios build/coreboot.romUse the bios rom image that we just built.
-If this is left off, the standard SeaBIOS image that comes with QEMU is used.
+-bios build/coreboot.romUse the coreboot rom image that we just built.
+If this flag is left out, the standard SeaBIOS image that comes with QEMU is used.

 -serial stdioSend the serial output to the console.
-This allows you to view the coreboot debug output.
+This allows you to view the coreboot boot log.